Charlie Dick: Patsy Cline

-Dick met Patsy Cline during a dance in Winchester in 1956, and they started dating.
-Dick married Patsy Cline in Winchester on September 15, 1957.
-After their marriage, they moved to Fayetteville, North Carolina where Dick was working as a Linotype operator at Fort Bragg.
+Dick met Cline during a dance in Winchester in 1956, and they started dating.
+He married her in Winchester on September 15, 1957.
+After their marriage, they moved to Fayetteville, North Carolina, where he was working as a Linotype operator at Fort Bragg.
 They moved back to Winchester in 1959 and remained married until 1963 when Cline died in a plane crash.

 They had two children together, Julie Sidamore (a misspelling of Simadore) and Allen Randolph (Randy).